KevininDevlopment/c-games-menu/README.md

-# A menu of various games writeen in C++ that are now available for play.
+# A menu of various games written in C++ that are now available for play.